-10. I'm a locum, what about me?
+13. I'm a locum . . . what about me?

-Locum doctors currently fall outside the scope of the recognition requirements.
+Locum doctors currently fall outside the scope of the recognition requirements, but you should check with your local EO as there may be some local variation and the situation may change over time.
 In addition, these GMC requirements do not apply to doctors who supervise doctors in training for specific sessions but who are not the named clinical supervisor.

-11. Can I be approved to supervise doctors in training outside my clinical specialty?
+14. Can I be approved to supervise doctors in training outside my clinical specialty?

 Yes.
 It is not essential that you work in the same specialty as your trainees.
-What is essential is that you understand the curriculum, training requirements and processes so that you can fulfil the trainer role.

-This also means having competence in the area and greater experience than any doctor in training that you are assessing.
-(4)
+What is essential is that you understand the training requirements and processes so that you can fulfil the trainer role.
+This also means having competence in the area and greater experience than any doctor in training whom you are assessing.
+(3)